- Gold open access journal – all articles are made freely available online immediately upon publication

 - In-house Managing Editor to ensure timely attention to manuscripts

 Diversity, Equity and Inclusion Statement

-Journal of Central Nervous System Disease promotes inclusive, open science that reflects the disciplinary, human, and geographic diversity of the neurology community.
+Palliative Care and Social Practice promotes inclusive, open science that reflects the disciplinary, human, and geographic diversity of the palliative care community.

 Diversity as a core value embodies inclusiveness, mutual respect, and multiple perspectives.

 We welcome editors, editorial board members, peer reviewers and authors from all backgrounds, cultures, ethnicities, nationalities, races, religions, sexes, sexual orientations, gender identities, mental or physical (dis)abilities, ages, career stages, socioeconomic status or any other individual status.

 We are committed to continually improving our editorial and review processes whilst playing our part in eradicating bias and inequality in all forms.